dshuffma-ibm/marbles/README.md

 # SDK Deeper Dive
 Now lets see how we interface with the Fabric Client SDK.
-Most of the configuration options can be found in `/config/blockchain_creds_tls.json`.
+Almost all of the configuration options can be found in our "connection profile" (aka cp).
+Your connection profile might be coming from a file such as`/config/blockchain_creds_tls.json`, or it might be from an environmental variable.
+If you are unsure which, check the logs when marbles starts.
+You will either see `Loaded connection profile from an environmental variable` or `Loaded connection profile file <some name here>`.
-This file list the hostname (or ip) and port of various components of our blockchain network.
+The cp is JSON and it has the hostname (or ip) and port of various components of our blockchain network.
-The `helper` functions will retrieve IPs and ports from the configuration file.
+The `connection_profile_lib` found in the `./utils` folder, has functions to retrieve data for the SDK.

 ### Configure SDK:
 First action is to enroll the admin.
 Look at the following code snippet on enrollment.
 There are comments/instructions below the code.